The Dark Swan: In the Enchanted Forest and Camelot

-In Storybrooke, six weeks later
+In Storybrooke

-Six weeks after the group entered Camelot, they awaken in Granny's Diner, back in Storybrooke, where they find themselves wearing Arthurian attire.
+Six weeks later after the group entered Camelot, they awaken in Granny's Diner, back in Storybrooke, where they find themselves wearing Arthurian attire.
 They also find that their memory ends with them entering Camelot.
 Emma later shows up in the diner, having embraced becoming the Dark One and vows revenge against the others for failing her.

 Production

 This episode officially marked the additions of Rebecca Mader and Sean Maguire to the regular cast after recurring for the past two seasons.

 Culture references

 This episode briefly references the 2008 series Merlin, stating they were two sides of a coin.

 Reception

 Ratings

 This episode posted its lowest numbers ever for a season premiere, placing a 1.8/5 among 18-49s with 5.93 million viewers tuning in, a 48 percent drop from the fourth-season premiere but slightly up from the fourth-season finale.
 The episode saw an increase of 2.44 million viewers, and a 1.1 increase in the 18-49 demographic with Live+7 DVR viewing included.
 Which gave the episode an overall audience of 8.37 million viewers, and a 2.9 18-49 rating.